foxdonut/meiosis/helpers/setup/README.md

 or return a `Promise`.
 If not provided, the initial state is `{}`.
 - `Actions`: a function that receives `({ update, combine })` and returns an object with actions.
 The created actions are returned by `setup`, and also passed to `services`.
-For convenience, `combine` is provided to combine an array of patches into one.
 If not provided, the created actions are `{}`.
+For convience, the `combine` function is provided to combine multiple patches into one, thus reducing the number of updates, state changes, and view refreshes.
-- `acceptors`: an array of "accept" functions that get called with `({ state, combine })`.
+- `acceptors`: an array of "accept" functions that get called with `(state)`.
 These functions are called in order and should return a patch to modify the state as needed.
-For convenience, `combine` is provided to combine an array of patches into one.
+You can also return an array of patches, which will automatically be `combine`d into a single patch.
 - `services`: an array of functions that get called with `({ state, update, actions })`.
 Services can issue updates by calling `update` or by calling actions.
 Services can call `update` synchronously or asynchrously.
 Multiple synchronous calls to `update` are automatically combined